 How to Check for Air Conditions:

 Become familiar with the following websites.
-On the Utah DEQ site you can sign up for their email list and they will automatically send you an update when the air
+On the Utah DEQ site you can sign up for their email list and they will automatically send you an update when the air reaches unhealthy levels.

-How to Run in Bad Air:
+How to Run on a Bad Air Day

 1. Realize that every “body” is different.
 You need to pay attention to how you feel on certain days outside and correlate that with the actual air color of the day (see 2nd chart below).
 This will allow you to make quick decisions and make alternate plans.
-When air quality reaches red level it will effect everyone, regardless of fitness and health status, and is not worth the extra health risks.
-Alternate solutions should be found.
+When air quality reaches red level it will effect everyone, regardless of fitness and health status, and is not worth the extra health risks Alternate solutions should be found.

 3. Focus on being flexible and adjusting your training schedule to the time of day or day of week that will give you the best chances for clean air.
 Study the trends and forecast.